 ToK is an interdisciplinary requirement intended to stimulate critical reflection on the knowledge and experience gained inside and outside the classroom.
 The course challenges students to question the bases of knowledge, to be aware of subjective and ideological biases, and to develop the ability to analyze evidence that is expressed in rational argument.
 It is a key element in encouraging them to appreciate other cultural perspectives.
-The course is unique to the IBO, which recommends at least 100 hours of teaching time spanning the Programme's two years.
-This class does not have a formal IB examination, but the teacher does evaluate the Diploma candidate's performance for the IB Organization, and one class essay is evaluated by IB examiners, to be included in the awarding of bonus points when assessed along with the Extended Essay (EE).
+The course is unique to the IBO, which recommends at least 100 hours of teaching during the 2 years Programme This core program does not have a formal IB examination, but the teacher evaluates the Diploma candidate's performance, the ToK Exhibition and one essay which is evaluated by IB examiners, to be included in the awarding of bonus points when assessed along with the Extended Essay (EE).
 A maximum of 3 bonus points may be awarded for very good essays produced in both ToK and the EE components.
-Please refer to page 19 to check the matrix on the following page for further explanation on the bonus points awarded.
+Please refer to page 21 to check the matrix for further explanation on the bonus points awarded.